-Residents will have the opportunity to share their ideas through the statutory consultation process.
+Residents have had the opportunity to share their ideas through the statutory consultation process.

-This will consist of three sessions.
-Each session will be over 2 days to ensure everybody gets a chance to have their say.
+This consisted of three sessions.
+Each session was over 2 days to ensure everybody had a chance to have their say.

-Key changes in response to January consultations
+Key changes in response to previous consultations